build-on-aws/getting-started-with-opensearch-models/README.md

 ## Deploying the Sample ML API

-The third part of this series focus on showing how ML developers can author their own APIs and use them as external models.
+The third part of this series focus on showing how ML developers can author their own APIs and use them as models.
 To illustrate how this is done, you can use the sample ML API implemented in this repository.
 This ML API is provisioned using the Cloud Development Kit (CDK).
 To install the CDK locally, follow the instructions in the [CDK documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install).

 This will create an ECS Fargate service fronted by an Application Load Balancer.
 HTTPS will be configured on the application load balancer, so a custom Route53 domain and an ACM certificate will also be created.